 Volunteering is a good outlet for those with the gifts of mercy or service.
 If you have these gifts, consider getting involved in a Christian ministry.
 There are a variety of ministries: to the poor, homeless, victims of disaster relief, substance abusers, the trafficked, the elderly, or to the financially disadvantaged.

 Spend some time researching organizations to find those that best fit your ministry goals and beliefs.
 Then contact them to see if you might be a good fit for them.
 There are too many good Christian organizations to list here, but most are always looking for dedicated workers.
 The level of involvement offered in most organizations can vary from occasional volunteer to full time staff, and everything in between.
 So, you can start with a small commitment and progress as you feel more confident and comfortable.

-Those who want to research deeper into the topic of poverty and find practical ways for ministering to the poor should consider the following books:
+Those who want to research deeper into ways for ministering to the poor should consider the following books:

 Created to Flourish, Greer and Smith, Hope International; Examines the pitfalls of traditional approaches of poverty alleviation and proposes breaking the cycle of dependency through small business ventures.

 When Helping Hurts, Corbett and Fikkert, Chalmers Center (with affiliated resources, videos, and study guides); Shows how some poverty alleviation efforts have done more harm than good, and provides proven strategies for effective ministry to the poor.

 Tragedy of American Compassion, Marvin Olasky; Discusses the history of changing views on poverty in the U.S. and the resulting unhealthy dependency on the government and increase in poverty rates.

 When Charity Destroys Dignity, Glenn Schwartz; Discusses how to avoid or overcome unhealthy dependency in Christian ministry.